-Treatment depends on clinical presentation, size of the tumour and location.
+Treatment depends on clinical presentation, size of the tumor and location.
 In general the options are:

 - biopsy to confirm diagnosis and observe

-- chemotherapy may have a role in recurrent/de-differentiated tumours
+- chemotherapy may have a role in recurrent/de-differentiated tumors

 - 1. Tonn J, Westphal M. Neuro-oncology of CNS tumors.
 Springer Verlag.
 (2006) ISBN:3540258337.
 Read it at Google Books - Find it at Amazon